23. Apr

 Organizer: Research Training Group 2900

-RTG Speaker Seminar: Prof. Dr. Stefan Matile - University of Geneva
+RTG Speaker Seminar: Prof. Dr. Ivana Nikić-Spiegel - University of Tübingen

 Begin: 16:15